TristanDaSavage803/massdmbot/README.md

-# massdmbot
+# Mass DM Bot
-Make a mass dm discord bot
+Make a mass dm discord bot that messages everyone in your server